The angle made when the radius

 To go from degrees to radians: multiply by π, divide by 180

 Example: How Many Radians in a Full Circle?

-In other words, if you cut up pieces of string exactly the length from the center of a circle to its edge, how many pieces would you need to go around the edge of the circle?
+Imagine you cut pieces of string exactly the length from the center to the circumference of a circle ...

 Radians Preferred by Mathematicians